tachiyomiorg/website/src/help/guides/local-manga.md

 :::

 ::: c-warning
-Remember to give the app storage permissions on **Android 6** and newer.
+Remember to give the app storage permissions.
 :::

 ## Folder Structure